The Population Density of New York City

 Just how many people live in New York City?
 Ignoring the estimated 61.8 million tourists who visit the area every year, the Big Apple is home to 8.6 million people in an area of only a bit more than 300 square miles.

-We’ve create a few visualizations to explain just how many people live in our favorite urban jungle.
+We’ve created a few visualizations to explain just how many people live in our favorite urban jungle.

 New York City’s population density is three times that of Los Angeles.